 We are a start-up company that was formed on May 11, 2015.
 To the present, we have engaged in formation activities, raising capital, and commencing operations.
-We have signed a professional services contract with See Tour Vacation Service Inc. to assist with hotel room price quotation and negotiation and communicating with hotels to ensure that accurate reservations are made with Chinese clientele.
+We have signed a professional services contract with See Tour and Schender to assist with hotel room price quotation and negotiation and communicating with hotels to ensure that accurate reservations are made with Chinese clientele.
 We have a per room fee that we charge for our services.
-Through June 30, 2015, we have generated nominal revenue from this contract.
-We earned \$215 in revenues from inception to June 30, 2015, and \$2,684 for the three months ended September 30, 2015.
+Through December 31, 2015, we have generated nominal revenue from our agreement with See Tour.
+We earned \$4,747 in revenues from inception to December 31, 2015.
 We are also hopeful that we will engage in other contracts for the services we have outlined above.

 We require additional capital necessary for us to grow our business.
 Our initial plans include: hiring necessary personnel, marketing our business, completing our website, purchasing equipment and software and further developing the service offering.
 There is no assurance that we will be successful in these endeavors or that if we accomplish all of these steps we will be able to operate profitably.
-We intend to fulfill the service needs of our potential customers by utilizing resources and employees in the United States, but, as we grow, we believe we can reduce costs and increase margins by utilizing personnel in foreign countries, such as China, to fulfill the services on behalf of our customers.
+We intend to fulfill the service needs of our potential customers by utilizing resources and employees in the United States, but, as we grow, we believe we can reduce costs and increase margins by utilizing personnel in foreign countries, such as China, to fulfill the services on behalf of our customers